telerik/blazor-docs/_contentTemplates/common/js-interop-file.md

 #add-blazor-js-file-to-list
- add the `telerik-blazor.min.js` file to your `wwwroot/index.html` file.
+ add the `telerik-blazor.min.js` file to your main index file.
+For a client-side Blazor app, it is `wwwroot/index.html`, and for a server-side Blazor app it is `~/Pages/Index.cshtml`.
 For example:

     **HTML**